jedisct1/aegis-X/README.md

 The `ZeroPad(ctx)` function, defined in the AEGIS-128L specification, adds trailing zeros to `ctx` in order to match the AES block size.

-Note that when `ctx = 0`, the initial state is exactly the same as context-less AEGIS-128L.
+Note that when `ctx = 0`, the initial state is exactly the same as AEGIS-128L, as originally defined, without a context.

 ### Parallel encryption